bulletnet666/Python-Paint/README.md

     Brush size:
         Press on arrows to change Brush size.
     Pen off and on:
-        Press on arrows to make pen off or on.
+        Press on arrows to make pen off or on
-Download PyCharm or VScode to make it work.
-VScode: download plugin Python
+    Sounds off and on:
+        Press on circle to make sounds off or on more info:
+                if color of the button green then the sounds are on if color of the button red then the sounds are off